moby/moby/docs/reference/dockerd.md

   -G, --group string                          Group for the unix socket (default "docker")
       --help                                  Print usage
   -H, --host list                             Daemon socket(s) to connect to
-      --host-gateway-ip ip                    IP address that the special 'host-gateway' string in --add-host resolves to.
+      --host-gateway-ip list                  IP addresses that the special 'host-gateway' string in --add-host resolves to.
-                                              Defaults to the IP address of the default bridge --http-proxy string                     HTTP proxy URL to use for outgoing traffic --https-proxy string                    HTTPS proxy URL to use for outgoing traffic --icc                                   Enable inter-container communication (default true)
+                                              Defaults to the IP addresses of the default bridge --http-proxy string                     HTTP proxy URL to use for outgoing traffic --https-proxy string                    HTTPS proxy URL to use for outgoing traffic --icc                                   Enable inter-container communication (default true)